shirish93/shirish93.github.io/_posts/2024-02-16-tape-and-strings.md

 * **Maintainability issues:** Complex cobbled-together systems can be harder to maintain and debug in the long run.
 * **Disjointed customer experience:** Customers can feel left behind due to the rapid pace of development, and want a more stable experience.

-The choice between these two approaches isn't always black and white.
-Often, the best solution lies in a balanced approach that makes use of the strengths of both philosophies.
+The choice between these two approaches isn't always black and white. , the best solution lies in a balanced approach that makes use of the strengths of both philosophies.
 The most important consideration is to understand your needs, and what your goals are.
 As a philosopher said: find yourself, and it'll all become clearer.

 Here are some companies that successfully used the "duct-tape and strings" approach to 'win':